dntstck/blog/devserver/devserver-portable-env.md

 <h1 id="devserver-portable-envrionments"><em>Creating portable environments for the CM5 DevServer </em></h1>

-<p>Today I'll be going over portable dev environments on my CM%, why I use them and why they are beneficial to every developer, no matter if you're just starting out or fully seasoned.</p>
+<p>Today I'll be going over portable dev environments on my CM5, why I use them and why they are beneficial to every developer, no matter if you're just starting out or fully seasoned.</p>

 <h1 id="why-tho"><em>Why, though?</em></h1>
 <p>Portable dev environments are incredibly useful and if you're just starting out, be thankful you never endured the pitfalls every developer did 20 years ago, such as machine downtime, version mismatch, operating system incompatability...
 Nowadays, these issues are rare.
 Now, we have tools that allow you to create and deploy from pretty much anywhere, on any machine.
 It doesn't matter if your OS is version 6.7, your colleagues machine is Grape, NodeJS is version 21 on the main project machine but verison 23 on all the other machines.. your project will still work and you can continue to develop and deploy even if these variables change further.
 The greastest strength is that with portable dev environments, you can run select versions of your project alongside other versions that are completely and totally isolated from each other.
 If you have a bug in one version, but the other version works perfectly, you can use each version to successfully identify the issue without suffering downtime on the version that has been released.</p>